directus/directus/.changeset/chatty-jobs-scream.md

 "@directus/api": patch
 ---

-Cleaned-up IP validation on imports from URLs, requests in Flows and Webhooks to ensure the requests aren't incorrectly blocked
+Cleaned-up and fixed IP validation used for external requests